-Development of 2,230 homes on Forth Port’s Edinburgh land holdings led by Rettie & Co.
-Consultancy and Structured Finance.
+A development of 2,230 homes on Forth Port’s Edinburgh land holdings led by Rettie & Co.

-The first phase of 230 BTR homes was delivered with a demand of 36:1.
-The next phases are comprised of 1,600 BTR homes and 400+ additional homes, which are currently in planning and design.
+The first phase of 234 BTR homes, Harbout Point and Harbour Gateway, was delivered with a demand of 36:1.
+The next phases comprise 1,600 BTR homes and 400+ homes for sale and consent for 938 of these is being granted.

 The location for Western Harbour was formed from an expansion to the Port of Leith between 1936 and 1942, as the extension of a breakwater from the historic fishing village of Newhaven.
 From this breakwater, Forth Ports have driven the creation of Western Harbour which now consists of 1,100+ homes, a supermarket, and well regarded restaurants, a gym and leisure businesses.

 The 2002 Planning Permission in Principle relevant to the 19ha of development land remaining was extended to 2009 but comprised of considerable amounts of commercial space.

 In 2016, the Local Development Plan altered to substitute residential for commercial space and in 2018 Rettie & Co. advised Forth Ports to review and modernise the existing masterplan to encompass more housing.

 Rettie & Co. delivered 234 managed rent homes for Forth Ports, over 288,350 sq ft and three buildings.

 Rettie & Co.'s team created and managed a design framework of 2,000+ more homes.

 AMC for phase one comprising 938 homes, 14 non-residential units, 4.4ha park, and placemaking was submitted by the project team in February 2019 and approved at committee in September 2019.